IVRPowers/blog/content/post/contactcenter/connecting-website-contact-center.md

 This option is useful for the first asynchronous interaction but could be frustrating if the user can’t directly speak or get a face-to-face conversation.

-#	The New Way: What we recommend to do…
+#	The New Way
+---
 Interactive Powers enables turnkey solutions for real-time communications widgets that transform the customer journey with customizable features for any devices.

 ![The New Way](/postimages/contactcenter/Text-Voice-Video-Chat.012.jpeg)
 ------------
 ###### Photo source: Unplash.
 Creative Commons

+> What we recommend to do…

 ###	Real-time Communications (WebRTC)

 Click-to-call has to be compliant with WebRTC to provide low latency interactions in modern browsers and get the best user experience for online users.

-###	Escalating Text, Voice, Video
+###	Escalate Text, Voice, Video

-Customers conversations require a flexible communication streams integrated or on demand activated for text, voice, video and data / web collaboration.
+Customers conversations require flexible communication streams: text, voice, video and data with on demand activation.
+Escalating improve significatly Customer Experience.

 ###	Omnichannel Call Center & CRM Integration